-Take-all life cycle

 Tan spot

-Pathogen

 Pyrenophora tritici-repentis (Drechslera tritici-repentis)

-Crops affected

-WheatBarleyOatsRyeTriticale

-Hosts

 The pathogen primarily infects wheat, but can also infect barley, rye and some grasses.

-Symptoms

 The seedborne phase infects seedlings, resulting in small tan-to-light-brown flecks on young leaves.
-These often have a chlorotic halo with a dark spot at the centre. which expands into elliptical/oval lesions.
+These often have a chlorotic halo with a dark spot at the centre, which expands into elliptical/oval lesions.
 However, symptoms are generally seen later on leaves and sheaths in the middle and upper canopy.
 Under wet conditions, lesions produce dark spores.
 Under ideal conditions, lesions coalesce to produce large areas of dead tissue.
 Necrosis tends to progress from the leaf tips.
 Symptoms are very similar to septoria nodorum.
 Correct diagnosis relies on spore identification.
 Tan spot infected grains can have a reddish appearance, similar to fusarium infection, and the glumes can turn brown.